wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 * For more information on the AWS integration, see [Amazon Web Services Integration](amazon_cloudfront.html).
 * Try out the [Dashboards and Alerts Tutorial](tutorial_getting_started.html).
+* [Learn about the metrics](wavefront_monitoring.html#aws-integration) that help you monitor CloudWatch requests, API requests, the point rate, and events coming in from your AWS integration.